brshallo/r4ds_solutions/docs/23-model-basics.md

 <img src="23-model-basics_files/figure-html/grid search-1.png" width="672" />

-In the future add-in a grid-search that would have used PCA to first rotate axes and then do min and max values.
+In the future could add-in a grid-search that would have used PCA to first rotate axes and then do min and max values.

 Could instead use Newton-Raphson search with `optim`